cline/cline/README.md

 ## Questions?

-Contact me on twitter <a href="https://x.com/sdrzn" target="_blank">@sdrzn</a>.
+Contact me on X <a href="https://x.com/sdrzn" target="_blank">@sdrzn</a>.
 Please create an <a href="https://github.com/saoudrizwan/claude-dev/issues">issue</a> if you come across a bug or would like a feature to be added.

 ## Acknowledgments